shasmithareddy/Farm-Security-System/README.md

 - Shasmitha R

 ## 📜 License
-This project is licensed under the 𝗠𝗜𝗧 𝗟𝗶𝗰𝗲𝗻𝘀𝗲 – free to use, modify, and distribute.
+This project is made under Faculty Guidance as an In-House Project as a part of our Curriculum